Singapore Institute of Technology

 4.1 "Bus Buddy" Mobile Application

-The "Bus Buddy" solution consists of two components:98
+The "Bus Buddy" mobile application consists of two components:

-- A transceiver-cum-display system on bus that transmits bus information (e.g. location) and receives alerts notifying the bus captain of visually impaired commuters at the next bus stop.
+b.
+A transceiver-cum-display unit on each bus that transmits bus information (e.g. location) and receives alerts notifying the bus captain of visually impaired commuters at the next bus stop.

-A simplified conceptual flow of the “Bus buddy” mobile application will be shown in Figure 3.
+A simplified conceptual user - “Bus Buddy” interaction process is shown in Figure 3.

-The Urban Redevelopment Authority has piloted a smart bus stop initiative to make waiting more enjoyable for commuters such as connecting to free Wi-Fi or download an e-Book (Saiidi, 2017).
-The initiative can be expanded to include features to improve the commuting experiences of the visually impaired.
+The Urban Redevelopment Authority (URA) has piloted a smart bus stop initiative where commuters can enjoy free Wi-Fi or even download an e-Book while waiting for their bus to arrive (Saiidi, 2017).
+While these initiatives are mainly for the general public, this initiative can be further expanded to include additional features to aid the visually impaired in their commuting experience.

 Figure 4.
-User will press button and speak into the system the end destination
+User will press button and speak into the system the destination

-When the system prompt for a confirmation, the visually impaired commuter would then tap the SG Enabled concession card on the card reader to confirm his/her selected choice as shown in figure 4.
+When the panel prompts for a confirmation, the user would tap his/her SG enabled concession card on the card reader to confirm his/her selected choice (Figure 5).

 Figure 5.
-User confirm their choice by tapping the concession card on the card reader
+User confirm his choice by tapping his concession card on card reader

 Upon confirmation, the audio speaker will announce the selected bus service and the time taken to arrive at the bus stop.
-Concurrently, the LED display will indicate the flagged down bus number and a visually handicapped symbol as shown in figure 3, informing the bus captain that a visually impaired commuter would be boarding the bus.
+Concurrently, the LED display will indicate the flagged down bus number, together with a visually handicapped symbol (Figure 6), informing the bus captain that a visually impaired would be boarding the bus.
 This allows the bus captain to render necessary assistance.